 Small towns in Iowa deliver with a Midwest charm.
-Filled with friendly faces and annual Corn Belt traditions, some towns have become popular tourist destinations.
-Whether it's for a weekend getaway or looking for one of the best small towns to live, Iowa has plenty of hidden gems worth uncovering.
+Filled with friendly faces and annual Corn Belt traditions, some towns have become popular places to visit.
+Whether it's for a weekend getaway or looking for one of the best small towns to live in, Iowa has plenty of hidden gems worth uncovering.

 With many other reasons to visit, all the best small towns also offer access to the Iowa great outdoors.
-Blooming tulips, ice caves, and the Iowa Great Lakes are a few of the outdoor attractions near Iowa small towns.
-Other seasonal activities include river fishing, state parking camping, and cross-country skiing.
+Blooming tulips, ice caves, and the Iowa Great Lakes are a few of the outdoor attractions near Iowa's small towns.
+Other seasonal things to do include river fishing, state park camping, and cross-country skiing.

 For a true getaway from the hustle and bustle, check out our list of the best small towns in Iowa.

-Less than an hour's drive southeast from Des Moines, this unique small town has a distinct Dutch appeal.
+This unique small town has a distinct Dutch appeal less than an hour's drive southeast from Des Moines.
 Founded by immigrants from Holland in 1847, Pella remains today infused with Netherlands culture.
 Evidence of this is easy to see in Pella, with Dutch windmills and tulips (in season) garnishing the streets.